-- (93) In view of the need to ensure support for the Board's activities, the Board should be able to rely on the expertise and human resources of the Commission and of the competent national authorities.
+- (91) The Board should bring together the representatives of the Digital Services Coordinators and possible other competent authorities under the chairmanship of the Commission, with a view to ensuring an assessment of matters submitted to it in a fully European dimension.
+In view of possible cross-cutting elements that may be of relevance for other regulatory frameworks at Union level, the Board should be allowed to cooperate with other Union bodies, offices, agencies and advisory groups with responsibilities in fields such as equality, including equality between women and men, and non-discrimination, data protection, electronic communications, audiovisual services, detection and investigation of frauds against the EU budget as regards custom duties, or consumer protection, as necessary for the performance of its tasks. - (92) The Commission, through the Chair, should participate in the Board without voting rights.
+Through the Chair, the Commission should ensure that the agenda of the meetings is set in accordance with the requests of the members of the Board as laid down in the rules of procedure and in compliance with the duties of the Board laid down in this Regulation. - (93) In view of the need to ensure support for the Board's activities, the Board should be able to rely on the expertise and human resources of the Commission and of the competent national authorities.
 The specific operational arrangements for the internal functioning of the Board should be further specified in the rules of procedure of the Board. - (94) Given the importance of very large online platforms, in view of their reach and impact, their failure to comply with the specific obligations applicable to them may affect a substantial number of recipients of the services across different Member States and may cause large societal harms, while such failures may also be particularly complex to identify and address. - (95) In order to address those public policy concerns it is therefore necessary to provide for a common system of enhanced supervision and enforcement at Union level.
-Once an infringement of one of the provisions of this Regulation that solely apply to very large online platforms has been identified ascertained and, where necessary, sanctioned, for instance pursuant following to individual or joint investigations, audits' reports, ing or complaints, cross-border cooperation requests, as well as pursuant to a direct recommendation of the Commission or of the Board to investigate the matter, the Digital Services Coordinator of establishment, upon its own initiative or upon the Board's advice, should also request the provider of such platform to draw a detailed action plan to remedy any effect of the infringement.
-It should also monitor any subsequent measure taken by the provider of very large online platform concerned as set out in its action plan.
-That Digital Services Coordinator should-be able to ask, where appropriate, for an additional, specific audit to be carried out, on a voluntary basis, to establish whether those measures are sufficient to address the infringement.
+Once an infringement of one of the provisions that solely apply to very large online platforms has been identified, for instance pursuant to individual or joint investigations, auditing or complaints, the Digital Services Coordinator of establishment, upon its own initiative or upon the Board's advice, should monitor any subsequent measure taken by the very large online platform concerned as set out in its action plan.
+That Digital Services Coordinator should be able to ask, where appropriate, for an additional, specific audit to be carried out, on a voluntary basis, to establish whether those measures are sufficient to address the infringement.
 At the end of that procedure, it should inform the Board, the Commission and the platform concerned of its views on whether or not that platform addressed the infringement, specifying in particular the relevant conduct and its assessment of any measures taken.
-The Digital Services Coordinator should perform its role under this common system in a timely manner, involving other competent authorities where appropriate, and taking utmost account of any opinions and other advice of the Board and of the Commission, when deciding and providing justification for any course of action in the context of the enhanced supervision.
+The Digital Services Coordinator should perform its role under this common system in a timely manner and taking utmost account of any opinions and other advice of the Board.